daviddalpiaz/appliedstats/logistic.md

 Immediately we notice some similarities to ordinary linear regression, in particular, the right hand side.
 This is our usual linear combination of the predictors.
 We have our usual $p - 1$ predictors for a total of $p$ $\beta$ parameters.
 (Note, many more machine learning focused texts will use $p$ as the number of parameters.
 This is an arbitrary choice, but you should be aware of it.)

-The right hand side is called the **log odds**, which is the log of the odds.
+The left hand side is called the **log odds**, which is the log of the odds.
 The odds are the probability for a positive event $(Y = 1)$ divided by the probability of a negative event $(Y = 0)$.
 So when the odds are $1$, the two events have equal probability.
 Odds greater than $1$ favor a positive event.
 The opposite is true when the odds are less than $1$.

 $$
 \frac{p({\bf x})}{1 - p({\bf x})} = \frac{P[Y = 1 \mid {\bf X} = {\bf x}]}{P[Y = 0 \mid {\bf X} = {\bf x}]}